 Despite the loss of the extensive lands to the west and north the Song dynasty represented another blossoming of prosperity and cultural endeavor.
 The founder of the dynasty, Zhao Kuangyin (aka Taizu), took the best parts of the existing administrative system and ditched others; for example it was no longer a capital offense to disagree with the Emperor.
 He reduced the power of provincial governors and disbanded the army that had brought him to power.
 By his death in 976 he ruled most of southern China except for Fujian and Zhejiang with very little armed conflict.
 To remove the usual instability brought about by reigns of child Emperors the throne passed to his brother not his son.

 During the dynasty, the population rose to over 100 million; great cities with over one million people were founded and others extended - for the first time in the world.
 The capital Kaifeng became even more populous than the former Tang capital at Chang'an.
 Painting, calligraphy and philosophy achieved new levels of sophistication.
 The first University was founded at Kaifeng with already 4,000 students.
 It was the time of the great thinkers Shen Kuo, the ‘Chinese Leonardo da Vinci’ and polymath Su Song .
 The Emperors themselves became skilled in these arts.
 At this time industry, commerce and agriculture in China were far in advance of the rest of the World.
 Blast furnaces produced quality iron; gunpowder started to be used in weaponry; water powered textile mills; the first accurate mechanical clock was made.
 With forests already severely depleted coal began to be used as a fuel.
 Paper money, controlled by the state, was printed for the first time.
 Song porcelain remains the most highly prized of ceramics of all time.
-After the move to the south, five able Southern Song emperors ruled the empire wisely.
+After the move to the south, five Southern Song emperors ruled the empire wisely.
 The nation no longer saw itself as purely agrarian, it was developing new technologies and commercial activities.

-The great flood of 1048 proved a pivotal moment, a heatwave in July was followed by a major flood on the Yellow River that resulted in the river changing course to the north rather than south of Shandong.
+The great flood of 1048 proved a pivotal moment, a heatwave in July was followed by a major flood on the Yellow River that resulted in the river changing its course to the north rather than the south of Shandong province.
 Thousands of years of water management and irrigation were now made redundant.
 The effects of the flood lasted years and over a million people died, northern Song China never really recovered from this environmental shock.
 A flood normally lays down rich soil but in this case thick layers of infertile sand covered the plain.
 The famine caused many young men to join the army and women to become slaves.

 Rise of Confucian doctrine